Key Takeaways

 Conclusion

-Deciding whether a 529 plan is the right choice comes down to your family’s unique needs.
-Think about your financial situation today, the amount of time you have to save before your child begins school, and whether you’d like flexibility to use the funds for K–12 or higher education costs.
-By clearly understanding what expenses a 529 plan covers - and what it does not - you’ll be better prepared to determine if this type of savings account aligns with your long-term education goals.
+Deciding whether a 529 plan is the right choice comes down to your family’s needs.
+Think about your financial situation today, how much time you have to save before your child starts school, and whether you want the option to use funds for K-12 or higher education expenses.
+By understanding what a 529 plan covers and what it does not, you can better decide if this type of savings account fits your long-term education goals.

 Frequently Asked Questions